albyr/style-guide/README.md

 Long dates are dd (with ordinal) MMMM YYYY: 08th February 2023.
 Academic years as YYYY/YY with a slash: 2023/24 not 2023-24 or 2023/4.

+## Scientific Terms
+Ultraviolet and infrared without hyphens or spaces.
+"UV" and "IR" for short.

 ## Spelling
 Zeroes with an 'e' not zeros.
 Focused with one 's' rather than focussed.